 - Deliver four new operational radars into the national network over a five year period with supporting surface wind and rainfall verification networks for each new radar.

-- Provide improved rainfall estimation for heavy rainfall events which will inform planning, preparedness and minimisation of impact from flash flooding events.
+- Provide improved rainfall estimation for heavy rainfall events which will inform planning, preparedness and minimisation of impact from heavy rainfall events.

 - Improve short term forecasts for disaster mitigation through assimilation of radar data in numerical weather prediction models.

 - Incorporate key stakeholder requirements into the project planning.
-The outcome of which is to provide service improvements to those who rely on our data.
+This will provide service improvements to those who rely on our data.

-Ultimately SREP will provide improved rainfall estimation and short term forecasts for heavy rainfall events which will inform planning, preparedness and minimisation of impact from flash flooding events.
+Ultimately SREP will provide improved rainfall estimation and short term forecasts for heavy rainfall events which will inform planning, preparedness to minimise the impact from severe weather events.

 The four sites which will be addressed through the SREP project are highlighted in the image below